LordNorfolk/neural_network_learning/README.md

-# neural_network_learning
+# Technical_learning
-A recap on what I know about Neural Networks with a few brief examples
+A recap on what I know about different bits of technology with a few brief examples
+1. Artificial Neural Networks